Pokémon and pornography: History and popularity

 In 1999, in what was named the Pokémon doujinshi incident, an artist was arrested on suspicion of violating Japan's copyright laws for creating a manga featuring erotic acts between Pikachu and Ash Ketchum, the main characters of the Pokémon anime.
 According to copyright holder Nintendo, the manga was "destructive of the Pokémon image".
 The incident incited media furor as well as an academic analysis in Japan on the copyright issues around doujinshi.
 In the late 2010s, live-action porn parodies received media attention, such as the 2015 parody Strokémon, the 2016 Pokémon Go parody by Brazzers, Pornstar Go XXX Parody, and the VR porn parody of Pokémon Go, Poke a Ho: Misty.
 Chuck Tingle, an author of gay erotica, released a book called Pokebutt Go: Pounded By 'Em All.

 After the release of Pokémon Go on July 6, 2016, Pornhub reported on the 11th that searches for Pokémon porn had increased to 136%, with men being 62% more likely to search for the term and it being 336% more popular among 18–24 year olds.
-The data showed that Latin America countries were far more likely to search for Pokémon porn.
+The data showed that Latin American countries were far more likely to search for Pokémon porn.
 Porn website xHamster reported the same day that the most searched terms since the release of Pokémon Go were "Pokemon", "Pikachu", "Hentai", and "Anime".
 YouPorn said that "Pokemon" became a more popular search term than "porn" on their website.

 In December 2018, Pornhub Communications Director Chris Jackson said that the top three Pokémon-related searches were Gardevoir, Eevee, and Lopunny, with top humans being trainers Misty and Serena, as well as Team Rocket's Jessie.
 According to Vice, the dominance of Gardevoir and Lopunny is reflected on other websites, with Lucario not far behind.
 In June 2023, data compiled on Rule 34 websites Rule34.xxx and Sankaku Channel showed that Pokémon was the most pornified media franchise, with a large lead after the others.
 It also showed that the Pokémon themselves were preferred over the trainers, with the top choice being Lucario, followed by Gardevoir.
 Fan made erotica often depicts Gardevoir with human sexual aspects, such as breasts and/or fetish attire.